-If experts benefit from objective eyes and editorial insight, what makes you think you should go it alone?
+If pros benefit from the support of objective eyes and expert insight, what makes you think you have to go it alone?

 That makes a good editor an indispensable member of any author’s team.

 After all: to write is an act of creative engagement.
-To ask people to pay for a product you publish is an entrepreneurial activity.
+To ask people to pay for a product you publish is a business.

-But the good news is editing begins much earlier, and entails many more benefits, than emerging authors realize.
+The good news is editing begins much earlier, and provides many more benefits, than emerging authors realize.

 a little bit about